hlesey/k8s-corabia/docs/cloud-prerequisites.md

 e) Configure `kubectl` command line tool.
 The following script needs be executed from `labs` folder:
 `./kubeadm-vagrant/src/utils/tools/configure-kubectl.sh`.
+After that, run the following command to load the new shell configuration: `source ~/.bash_profile`

 f) On your physical machine add the following entries in the hosts file: